grow-graphics/gd/Readme.md

 * Write shaders in Go!
 * Unlike with other languages, RIDs, callables and dictionary arguments are all distinctly typed.
 * A good balance of performance and convenience.
+* Pure Go variant types, import them into an existing project without using an engine.

 You can support the project and prioritise issues [here](https://buy.stripe.com/4gw14maETbnX3vOcMM)